mattpap/masters-thesis/sphinx/src/internals.rst

 and taking advantage of pure mode Cython.
 The approach we utilized in polynomials manipulation module was a success and was an important improvement to |sympy| in general.
-In future we may employ similar techniques in other parts of our library, for example to improve linear algebra module, which has shares many similarities of polynomials module.
+In future we may employ similar techniques in other parts of our library, for example to improve linear algebra module, which has shares many similarities with polynomials module.